Pece17/IoTBeacon/README.md

 ```

 ## 6.3.
-Creating remote users in database for three Raspberry Pis
+Creating remote users in the database for three Raspberry Pis

 ```
 CREATE USER 'raspbian_1'@'172.28.175.42' IDENTIFIED BY 'MonialaProjekti';